 The condo is located directly on the beach (pictured above) and it has a nice pool.
 There are several restaurants within walking distance, both on the beach and on the main road.
 There are also a few big casinos in the neighborhood.

 It’s a nice area to spend a few days lounging on the beach, which is precisely what we were looking for.

-We spent an afternoon on the beach in front of the nearby InterContinental San Juan Hotel.
+We spent an afternoon on the beach in front of the Royal Sonesta San Juan (formely the InterContinental San Juan Hotel).
 We checked out the pool area and captured the above photo.
-Not a bad place to spend the day!
+It’s a really nice property.